What is Divi?

 Don’t worry.
 While Divi is a complete theme and you might just have all you need inside, there is a lot of space for custom solutions.
 You’ll have to know a bit about php and CSS, of course, and then you can do just about anything.
 There are numerous examples and tutorials on how to create even full modules for Divi, and since there are so many users out there, you might even be able to sell them.

 Buying a Divi subscription is not the cheapest, but you’ll get a whole lot of functionality for your money.
-Also, there are numerous Divi support groups on Facebook that have tens of thousands members willing to share ideas and help you.
-I’d really suggest you take a look if you plan to make WordPress your choice, as you’ll get a fantastic theme right out of the box.
+Also, there are numerous Divi support groups on Facebook that have tens of thousands of members willing to share ideas and help you.
+I’d really suggest you take a look if you plan to make WordPress your tool of choice, as you’ll get a fantastic theme right out of the box.

 In any way, you’ll get really a lot for your money.
 Very much recommended.